 There are two main types of credit search in the UK, hard and soft searches.
 There are two main differences: the amount of information the searcher gets and how the search is recorded.

 In terms of information, a soft search provides limited information like your address and date of birth.
-Think of it like a background check where they’re checking that your basic information is all in order.
-It’s the type of check an employer or rental agency might do.
+Think of it as a background check to check that your basic information is all in order.
+It's the type of check an employer or rental agency might do.

 On the flip side, a hard search gives the person requesting information full access to your financial history for the last six years.
 They can see your borrowing, payments, and defaults in detail.

-Soft searches are noted by credit references agencies but won't have any effect on your credit score.
+Soft searches are noted by credit references agencies but won't affect your credit score.
 However, hard searches are recorded and can be used by companies as a part of their decision-making process.

-What are the consequences of a credit search?
+What are the consequences of a new credit search?

 Once the referencing companies share your information, it's down to the searcher what they do with it.
 There are three likely outcomes of a credit search:

 - Your application is accepted when they're happy with your credit history

 - You're offered a higher rate or different terms because your history isn't quite what they'd like to see